top of page

 Conclusion:

 In a world of exploitation, oppression, and injustice, Black Left Unity serves as a beacon of hope and resilience.
-While we are not a monolith, we have a shared experience here in the United States and globally; from the Continent to the Caribbean to Chicago, dark-skinned people suffer anti-blackness.
+While we are not a monolith, we have a shared experience here in the United States and globally; from the Continent to the Caribbean to Chicago, dark-skinned people suffer due to colonialism and imperialism.
 Black Left Unity does not mean perfect alignment; rather, it is a commitment to each other where there is cooperation and coordination within our movement to triumph over our shared oppression.
 Historically, we have seen what unity can produce and the transformative potential of coordinated advocacy and community organizing.
-As we confront the challenges of the present moment, let us draw inspiration from past examples and work tirelessly to build a future rooted in justice, human rights, and Black liberation.
+As we confront the challenges of the present moment, let us draw inspiration from past examples and work tirelessly to build a future rooted in justice and human rights toward Black liberation.

 Red logo o acronym BAI